chellej80/Embarr-Equestrian-Donations/README.md

 ## Overview

 [Embarr Equestrian Donations] This project is a Full Stack website built using the Django framework and deployed using Heroku.
-It follows the CRUD logic, Users can Create (Submit a Review), Retrieve (Search for a Service), Update (Update their Reviews/ Profile) and Delete (Delete their reviews).
+It is a site for a retirement home for senior Horses.
+The site is a full stack ecommerce platform, where the user can submit online donations and pay using stripe. the site also follows and displays the CRUD logic, Users can Create (Submit a Comment on a blog post), Retrieve (Search for an Animal/ blogpost), Update (Update their blog comments/ Profile) and Delete (Delete their comments).

 ## The Site Mockup